garro95/priority-queue/README.rst

 Changes
 -------

+* 0.7.0 Implement the push_increase and push_decrease convenience methods.
 * 0.6.0 Allow the usage of custom hasher
 * 0.5.4 Prevent panic on extending an empty queue
 * 0.5.3 New implementation of the `Default` trait avoids the requirement that `P: Default`